ScriptFUSION/ByteFormatter/README.md

 Testing
 -------

 This library is fully unit tested.
 Run the tests with `vendor/bin/phpunit test` from the command line.
-All the examples in this file can be found in `DocumentationTest`.
+All examples in this document can be found in `DocumentationTest`.

   [Releases]: https://github.com/ScriptFUSION/ByteFormatter/releases
   [Version image]: http://img.shields.io/github/tag/ScriptFUSION/ByteFormatter.svg "Latest version"